• Sex Offender Treatment Program

 Sex Offender Treatment Program

-A structured, evidence‑informed psychotherapy program supporting men to take responsibility for their behaviour, reduce risk, and build safer, more respectful patterns in relationships.
+A structured, evidence‑based psychotherapy program for men seeking to reduce risk, interrupt harmful sexual behaviour patterns, and build safer, more respectful relationships.

-The Problematic Sexual Behaviour Program at New Moon Psychotherapy is a structured, trauma‑informed, cognitive‑behavioural program for men who have been accused of, charged with, or convicted of contact and/or non‑contact sexual offences.
+The Problematic Sexual Behaviours Program at New Moon Psychotherapy is a structured, trauma‑informed, cognitive‑behavioural treatment program for men who have been accused of, charged with, or convicted of contact and/or non‑contact sexual offences.

-This program may also be referred to as a sex offender treatment program and is designed to align with rehabilitation goals commonly recognized by courts, parole services, and other supervising authorities.
+This program may also be referred to as a Sex Offender Treatment Program and it is designed to align with rehabilitation goals commonly recognized by:

 • Understand how thoughts, emotions, behaviours, and environments interact